brvtalcake/FManC/NOTES.md

-# General notes that I want myself to remind of (especially when it'll come to write documentation the project)
+# General notes that I want myself to remind of (especially when it'll come to write documentation for the project)

 ## About paths